Goto Main Content

 Article 20

-Pursuant to Subparagraph 1 of Paragraph 2 of Article 38 of the Act, persons required to regularly report one’s life activities to a specialized operation corps designated by the National Immigration Agency shall report to the designated specialized operation corps at least once every fifteen days.
+Pursuant to Subparagraph 1 of Paragraph 2 of Article 38 of the Act, persons on alternative to detention program required by the National Immigration Agency to report periodically on their activities of daily living at designated specialized operation brigades, they shall make such reports at least every fifteen (15) days.

-Pursuant to Subparagraph 3 of Paragraph 2 of Article 38 of the Act, persons required to regularly report to a designated location for a visitation by the National Immigration Agency shall report to the designated location at least once every fifteen days.
+Pursuant to Subparagraph 3 of Paragraph 2 of Article 38 of the Act, persons on alternative to detention program required to receive onsite inspections periodically at designated places by the National Immigration Agency, they shall report to the designated location at least every fifteen (15) days.

 Article 21

-When the temporary detention disposition of a detainee becomes invalid in accordance with Paragraph 5 of Article 38-2 of the Act, and if the detainee’s forcible deportation disposition is still effective and one of the conditions set forth in Paragraph 1 of Article 38 of the Act are met, the National Immigration Agency may, after considering the reason of the court for releasing the detainee, impose alternatives to detention in accordance with Paragraph 2 of Article 38 of the Act to ensure that forcible deportation of the person can be enforced.
+If the temporary detention order of a detainee becomes invalid in accordance with Paragraph 5 of Article 38-2 of the Act, and if the deportation order is still effective and one of the circumstances set forth in Paragraph 1 of Article 38 of the Act are met, the National Immigration Agency may, after considering judgements of the court for releasing the detainee, impose alternatives to detention in accordance with Paragraph 2 of Article 38 of the Act to ensure that deportation of the person can be enforced.

 Article 22

-Violation of alternatives to detention specified in Paragraph 3 of Article 38, Paragraph 2 of Article 38-7, and Subparagraph 1 of Paragraph 1 of Article 38-8 refers to the subject meeting one of the following conditions:
+Violation of alternatives to detention specified in Paragraph 3 of Article 38, Paragraph 3 of Article 38-7, and Subparagraph 1 of Paragraph 1 of Article 38-8 refers to the subject meeting one of the following circumstances:

-1. Does not perform his/her obligations specified in the disposition and without obtaining consent from the National Immigration Agency in advance.
+1. Does not perform his/her obligations specified in the alternative detention order and without obtaining consent from the National Immigration Agency in advance.

 3. Verified as out of contact after being reported by the guarantor in writing or orally.